Marion County, Kentucky

 Marion County is a county in the U.S. state of Kentucky.
 As of the 2020 census, the total population was 19,581.
 Its county seat is Lebanon.
 The county was founded in 1834 and named for Francis Marion, the American Revolutionary War hero known as the "Swamp Fox".

 Geography

 According to the United States Census Bureau, the county has a total area of 347 sqmi, of which 343 sqmi is land and 3.9 sqmi (1.1%) is water.

-Marion County includes the geographic center of the state of Kentucky, which is located 3 miles NNW of Lebanon, just off KY 429.
 Marion County was formed in 1834 from part of Washington County.

 Marion County is Kentucky's most Catholic county.
 The first Catholic settlers in Kentucky came to Holy Cross in the western part of the county circa 1790.
+According to planar projection maps of Kentucky, Marion County includes the center of the state of Kentucky located 3 miles NNW of Lebanon just off KY 429.
+The actual physical center of Kentucky is disputed by surrounding counties and due to use of planar methods and projections used when the geographic centers of the United States were initially determined.